microsoft/AcademicContent/Data Science Workshops/400 - Image Classification with MMLSpark/4 - Visualize/readme.md

 	docker build -t spark-server .
 	```

-1. Confirm that the command completed successfully.
+1. Wait for the command to complete and confirm that it completed successfully, ignoring any warnings present in the output.
 Then execute this command to run the container and start the Web service:

 	```
 	docker run -p 1234:8008 spark-server